Disclaimer (Tech)

 Security should be more than fine, by using rootless containers (even for the reverse proxy caddy), isolating the network, etc. Still, security is always a concern and should be one of the top priorities.

-I have collected a couple of additional options for the Backend Caddyfile that should harden the instance even more.
+I have collected a couple of additional options for the Nextcloud that should harden the instance even more.
 Most of these options aim at future-proofing the installation and, for example, prevent access to files which should be unproblematic, but might not be (in the future).
 If you encounter weird problems or issues, it might be related to too restrictive of a config, so you might need to experiment with the introduced options, to determine which caused the error.

 ~/containers/nextcloud/caddy/config/Caddyfile